Tugra-Guldogan/Password-Generator/README.md

 # password-generator
-A software that makes really strong and complex passwords
+A software that makes really strong and complex passwords.